yixiao-zeng/missoNet/README.md

 # missoNet: Missingness in Multi-Task Regression with Network Estimation

-`missoNet` is a novel approach to fitting penalized multi-task regression models, which are used to estimate the coefficients of predictor variables for multiple correlated tasks or response variables.
+`missoNet` is a novel approach to fitting penalized multi-task regression models, which are used to estimate the coefficients of predictor variables for multiple correlated tasks/response variables.
 The package achieves this by simultaneously estimating the regression coefficients and the conditional response network structure given all predictors, using penalized maximum likelihood in an undirected conditional Gaussian graphical model.
 In contrast to most penalized multi-task regression methods, such